Incheon United FC: Stadium

-Incheon United used Incheon Munhak Stadium, which was built for the 2002 FIFA World Cup from its debut season to 2011.
-However, as it was built as a multi-purpose stadium, it was too large and did not provide good view to the spectators.
-From 2012 season, they have been using the Incheon Football Stadium with the capacity of 20,891, which was built for the 2014 Asian Games.
+Incheon United used Incheon Munhak Stadium, which was built for the 2002 FIFA World Cup, from its debut season to 2011.
+However, because it was built as a multi-purpose stadium, it was too large and did not provide a good view for spectators.
+Since the 2012 season, they have been using the 20,891-capacity Incheon Football Stadium, which was built for the 2014 Asian Games.